vmware-archive/datadog-config-oss/README.md

 There are also several email addresses and PagerDuty account names, primarily for monitoring and alerting on PWS.

 Threshold values to the templates are defined in `template_thresholds.yml`.
 These are auto-generated when importing from datadog.
-You should also know that these use default values from 'prod'.
-So, while 'prod' environment must have every threshold defined, the other environments only need definitions where overrides are in place.
+You should also know that these use default values from `prod`.
+So, while `prod` environment must have every threshold defined, the other environments only need definitions where overrides are in place.

 ## Folder structure